Theology of Martin Luther

 The theology of Martin Luther was instrumental in influencing the Protestant Reformation, specifically topics dealing with justification by faith, the relationship between the Law and Gospel (also an instrumental component of Reformed theology), and various other theological ideas.
 Although Luther never wrote a systematic theology or a "summa" in the style of St. Thomas Aquinas, many of his ideas were systematized in the Lutheran Confessions.

+Soteriology

+In the centuries leading up to the Reformation, an "Augustinian Renaissance" revived interest in the thought of Augustine of Hippo (354-430).
+Augustine is widely regarded as the most influential patristic figure for the Reformation.
+Martin Luther, an Augustinian friar, rooted his theology of salvation deeply in Augustinian soteriology, alongside Huldrych Zwingli (1484–1531), and John Calvin (1509–1564).
+Augustine's theology was grounded in divine monergism, and implied a double predestination.
+Similarly, Luther's vision centered also on divine monergism, strictly applied to soteriological aspects.
+He affirmed that God governed both election to salvation and reprobation.

 Justification by faith

 "This one and firm rock, which we call the doctrine of justification," insisted Luther, "is the chief article of the whole Christian doctrine, which comprehends the understanding of all godliness."
 Lutherans tend to follow Luther in this matter.
 For the Lutheran tradition, the doctrine of salvation by grace alone through faith alone in Christ alone is the material principle upon which all other teachings rest.